Blog

 Cooked Foods

-Beet greens, clams, pinto and white beans in cooked form are good sources of potassium and other healthy nutrients.
+Beet greens, clams, pinto, and white beans in cooked form are good sources of potassium and other healthy nutrients.
 Baked potatoes (white and sweet) and yams are also a good option to fulfill your potassium needs.

 In addition, avocados and bananas contain a big percentage of the recommended daily intake of potassium, as well as horseradish.

 What About Potassium Supplements?

 Nutritional supplements have become a rage among a large number of people.
-In some cases, they might help but they are not a permanent solution to the problem.
-Therefore, physicians usually don’t recommend nutritional supplements; however, a doctor may subscribe a prescription for this mineral, which would be much more potent than something from over the counter.
+In some cases, they might help, but they are not a permanent solution to the problem.
+Therefore, physicians usually don’t recommend nutritional supplements; however, a doctor may prescribe a prescription for this mineral, which would be much more potent than something from over the counter.
 If the doctor does prescribe it, it is most likely the result of a blood count reading that indicates a low potassium level.

-Similar is the case of potassium supplements.
+Similar is the case with potassium supplements.
 Some studies have shown that taking such supplements can result in adverse medical conditions.
 Supplements with a high content of potassium can damage the digestive tract and cause cardiovascular abnormalities.
 Only take such supplements if they are recommended by your physician.

 In a literal sense, not a single cell can do its work in the absence of potassium.
-Maintaining a balanced diet is the best solution to evade all the discussed health issues that can be prompted with the deficiency of potassium in the body.
+Maintaining a balanced diet is the best solution to evade all the discussed health issues that can be prompted by the deficiency of potassium in the body.

 Five Common Digestive Issues and How to Manage Them